 EVENT TO MARK ON YOUR CALENDAR

-Rudder Exhibit Hall, 401 Joe Routt Blvd. on the Texas A&M campus in College Station, 10 a.m. to 6 p.m.
+Rudder testing tent, 401 Joe Routt Blvd. on the Texas A&M campus in College Station, 7:30 a.m. to 4:30 p.m., weather permitting.
 For Texas A&M students, faculty and staff members only.
 No appointment or insurance required.

-Live to Build a Better World: Despair, Survival, and Hope in Science Fiction’s Response to Environmental Change, through June 30 at the Cushing Memorial Library and Archives on the Texas A&M University campus.
+Live to Build a Better World, through June 30 at the Cushing Memorial Library and Archives on the Texas A&M University campus.
 The exhibit will feature items found in the library’s science fiction and fantasy research collection and demonstrates how the theme of dramatic environmental changes shapes narratives in the genre of science fiction.
 The exhibit is open Mondays through Fridays from 10 a.m. to noon and 1 to 4 p.m.

-Territory: The Exhibition in a Box, through March 11 at the Wright Gallery at Texas A&M’s College of Architecture.
-A print collection in which artists responded to ideas around “territory” as a designation and concept.
+Something Tangible, through May 20 at the Wright Gallery at Texas A&M University’s College of Architecture.
+Artist Bryan Florentin uses materials salvaged from demolition sites and common subjects from daily life to explore relationships between object and image.
 The gallery, in Langford Architecture Building A, is open weekdays from 8 a.m. to 4 p.m.
 Admission is free.